 In order to enroll in graduate courses as a nondegree-seeking student, students must have graduated (or be in final term expecting to graduate) from a regionally accredited college or university or its equivalent.
-Information and forms certifying eligibility to take graduate courses are available at VCU Records and Registration service centers, or at the Graduate School, which is located in the Moseley House on the Monroe Park Campus.
+Information and forms certifying eligibility to take graduate courses are available at VCU Records and Registration service centers or from the Office of Admissions.

 University Graduate Council

 Last update: 6/19/2014

 The VCU Bulletin is in transition!
 As we move from this first iteration of our online Bulletin to a new product and process, what you find on this website is information for the 2014-15 academic year.

 While much of the curricular information remains the same, changes that were approved with the effective date of fall 2015 will not be reflected on this website.
 Prospective students may wish to contact the school or department that administers their program of interest in order to discuss the most current curriculum and concentration options.